Mr. Rogers AP Physics C Study Guide: AP Physics C Mechanics 1st Semester Exam

 Vocabulary

-Period Angular Displacement
+Period Angular or Rotational Displacement

-Frequency Angular Velocity
+Frequency Angular or Rotational Velocity

-Center of Mass Angular Acceleration
+Center of Mass Angular or Rotational Acceleration

 Mr